-- Worry more about what you think than about what you’re friends “would think.”
+- Worry more about what you think than about what your friends “would think.”

 - Being a good friend takes time, energy and attention.
 Trust your gut, be kind, and try not to take it personally when other kids do things that hurt your feelings.
 They're learning, too.
 Be forgiving (but don't be a doormat.)

-- If you don’t feel comfortable talking with your dad or me, find a grownup you do trust to talk with when you need advice.
-You don’t have to follow it, but it certainly helps to get other opinions from people who are not all your age.
+- If you don't feel comfortable talking with your dad or me, find a grownup you do trust to talk with when you need advice.
+You don't have to follow it, but it certainly helps to get other opinions from people who have some life experience, and who are not all your age.

 - If you have a friend in serious trouble, confidentiality needs to be secondary to health and safety.
 Whether someone is hurt by others, or hurting themselves, stand by them — and encourage them to seek help.
 Don't try to solve it all on your own.

 - On the one hand, don't let money stand in the way of doing something important to you.
 On the other hand, earn your own money so that you're not beholden to others.